 Buried at Ranville War Cemetery, Normandy, France. |

 Ken Ayres's grandparents, and later his parents, ran the Farriers Arms pub at the far southern end of the Abingdon Road.
 Ken worked as a lorry driver before the war; he and his younger brother Gordon both served, Ken in the army and Gordon in the RAF.
-Ken was killed in France in 1944 and is commemorated on the memorials in St Matthew's and St John the Evangelist in New Hinksey.
+Ken is commemorated on the memorials in St Matthew's and St John the Evangelist in New Hinksey.

 |